seanbpayne/PFSWedNotes/circus.md

 # Tricks

 Optional rules:
 * **Easier Trick:** Perform the trick at a lower level for a lower DC.
-But you can only go up in an act, never down.
+Additional trick checks in the same act can only go up, never down.
 * **Harder Trick:** Add the injury tag to a trick that did not have it or increase the DC by 2 if it already had the injury tag.
-If you succed at the trick check you gain additional excitement equal to half your trick level.
+If you succeed at the trick check you gain additional excitement equal to half your trick level.

 ## Performing a Trick
 Make a trick check against a DC equal to the performer's level DC.